-[1] On 4 May 2017 Cranbrook Care Pty Ltd (Applicant) made an application for approval of the Cranbrook Care HSU and NSWNMA and ANMF NSW Branch Enterprise Agreement 2017 to 2020 (Agreement).
-The application was made pursuant to s 185 of the Fair Work Act 2009 (Cth) (Act).
-The Agreement is a single-enterprise agreement.
+[1] Cranbrook Care Pty Ltd (the Employer) has made an application for approval of an enterprise agreement known as the Cranbrook Care HSU and NSWNMA and ANMF NSW Branch Enterprise Agreement 2023 (the Agreement) pursuant to s.185 of the Fair Work Act 2009 (the Act).
+The Agreement is a single enterprise agreement.